PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.
 Ruff, bytecode compilation, and whitespace checks pass.
 No real-model conversion was repeated for this characterization.

+## Extract post-SiNet QKV/ReLU-Split-all cleanup

+`run_post_sinet_qkv_relu_split_all_cleanup()` now owns the characterized boundary.
+It receives the existing shared `ModelIRPassContext`, calls `run_qkv_attention(context)` with the unchanged default option policy, then calls the public ReLU/Split-all owner with the exact `context.model_ir` and `context.layout_state`.
+It returns both complete child results by identity.
+Runtime injection coverage fixes order, context/model/layout identity, default option forwarding, and result identity.

+The lowerer removes `_post_sinet_qkv_attention_results` and records returned element `[1]` directly under the unchanged `cleanup.post_sinet.relu_split_all_outputs` phase ID.
+The post-SiNet BatchMatMul adjacent-flags record remains the immediate predecessor and the ReLU/Split/Conv/Concat record remains the immediate successor.
+Both children, the retained lowerer wrappers, the independent terminal QKV route, public interfaces, artifacts, dependencies, and TensorFlow isolation remain intact.

+The first fixed 10-file affected run was intentionally captured before stale structural assertions were updated and reported `293 passed / 10 failed`, with failures across 6 files.
+Every failure was an obsolete top-level QKV target, direct ReLU wrapper, route count, phase owner, or neighboring-boundary expectation caused by the ownership move; runtime identity and child schemas remained green.
+After owner-aware updates, focused `5`, fixed affected `303`, and standard `92 / 55 / 196 / 2 / 11` sequential tests pass.
+Ruff, bytecode compilation, and whitespace checks pass.

+The read-only AST audit reports 27 raw and 25 managed unconsumed lowerer results after excluding the two intentionally retained layout-pass-set-1 recovery-prefix observations.
+The removed target has zero stores, the new owner expression occurs once, and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.
+No real-model conversion was repeated for this ownership-only extraction.